Lesson Five: Fringe

 Next I want to show you a few creative ways to use these wire-back fringes.

-Loop-Tipped Fringes are another great way to make a different style of stamen.
+Loop Fringes are another great way to make a different style of stamen with a loop at the tip of a wire-back fringe.
 You only need to make one simple alteration to a regular Wire-Back Fringe.

 Instead of skipping one bead at the tip of the fringe, skip as many as you want to include in the loop.
 I like odd numbers so a bead ends up in the middle instead of a bare spot of wire.
 In Photos 14 & 15 below I made a 7 bead loop at the tip of a 15 bead fringe.

 This is a great way to make sepals for tiny flowers.
-Basically, it’s a fringe at the tip of a loop, which is on a fringe.
-The photos below show a 4 bead fringe at the tip of a 14 bead fringe, which sits on top of a 1 bead fringe.
+Basically, it’s the opposite of a Loop Fringe – a fringe at the tip of a loop.
+The photos below show a 4 bead fringe at the tip of a 14 bead loop, which sits on top of a 1 bead fringe.